antonfirsov/docs/2015/04-build/net46-updates.md

 	if (!AppContext.TryGetSwitch(“Switch.AmazingLib.ThrowOnException”, out shouldThrow))
 	{
 	   	// This is the case where the switch value was not set by the application.
-	   	// The library can choose to get the value of shouldThrow by other means.
+	   	// The library can choose to get the value of shouldThrow by other means (ex: default value for a particular TFM).
 		// If no overrides nor default values are specified, the value should be 'false'.
 A false value implies the latest behavior.
 	}